Tony Halbig

 Tony Halbig (born July 2, 1993 in Pinneberg) is a German racing driver.

 Career

 Halbig began his racing career in karting 2007.
 He remained in karting until 2009.
-In 2011 he began his formula racing career.
-He competes in the German Formula Three Championship for Motopark Academy.
+In 2011, he began his formula racing career.
+He competed in the German Formula Three Championship for Motopark Academy.
 He scored points in both races of his first round and finished the second race on the fourth position.
 He finished his only racing season on the ninth position with 22 points.